 Muffins sometimes get a bad rap, and for a good reason.
-Most muffins are a sugary bomb, that only leave you feeling hungrier an hour later.
-While I’m a huge believer that all food should have a place in your life, I really like muffins, but I want to feel SATISFIED by my food, not hungier because of the way I started my day.
+Most muffins are a sugary bomb, that only leaves you feeling hungrier an hour later.
+While I'm a huge believer that all food should have a place in your life, I really like muffins, but I want to feel SATISFIED by my food, not hungrier because of the way I started my day.

 Did you know that your breakfast actually does have an effect on the rest of your day?

 GET 10 OF MY ALL TIME GREATEST RECIPES

 What you eat for breakfast will impact what you eat/want/crave/how much you eat at lunch and dinner, meals are not mutually exclusive.
 I try to teach my clients to look at how a certain food makes you feel.
 Does it cause more cravings in the day, are you hungry immediately after or satisfied for hours.
 Everyone is going to have a different reaction to the same food.
 This is a better approach to figuring out what foods are going to help you look and feel your best, instead of always focusing calories.
 Because let's be honest, calories don't matter if you are ALWAYS HUNGRY!